Yu Chang Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the righty threw six innings, surrendering one earned run while allowing four hits.
+- His last time out came on Sunday against the Los Angeles Dodgers, when the righty went seven scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.